Ihtishammehmood/Finance_MCP-Server/README.md

 1. **MCP Server (Finance):**

-   * This server is created using `yfinance` fetch financial information of companies
+   * This server is created using `financialdatasets api` fetch financial information of companies
    * Standardizes interactions with external financial data sources using MCP.
 2. **Agentic Framework Integration**